22Yash/Chatbot/readme.md

 MIT © 2025 - Feel free to use this SDK in your projects!

 ---

-## 🚀 Next Steps

-After TechSurf, we plan to:
-- Add support for more content types (Products, Articles, FAQs)
-- Implement conversation memory and context
-- Add analytics dashboard for chat insights
-- Support for voice input/output
-- Mobile SDK for React Native

 **Ready to revolutionize how developers build chat agents with Contentstack!** 🎯